monty5811/apostello/docs/features.rst

 * Archiving of old responses
 * Activation time and a too early custom response
 * Deactivation time and a too late custom response
-* Ability to lock a keyword to certain users (staff can see all)
+* Ability to lock a keyword to certain users (staff users can always see all keywords)
 * Daily email digests - send digest of today's responses every night
 * CSV export of messages